eerohele/useless/README.md

 time.
 I haven't made any sort of attempt to make Useless secure in any particular way, except to prevent it from listening on all IP addresses (0.0.0.0).

-In the same vein, remember that with Useless, you're always running code on your own computer.
-In other words, just like with any Clojure REPL, if you run something like `(clojure.java.shell/sh "rm" "-rf")`, you're again going to have a bad time.

 ## Why?